 Craft a balanced curriculum that still leaves room for passion projects.

-You can choose to incorporate additional subjects such as coding, foreign languages, or even creative arts.
-For ideas and recommendations, check out Homeschool Reports which offers an in-depth look into effective homeschooling practices in Florida.
+Additional subjects like coding, foreign languages, or creative arts can be added.
+For ideas and tips, check out Homeschool Reports which offers an in-depth look at effective homeschooling in Florida.

 Step 4: Record Keeping and Evaluations

-Maintaining a portfolio is a crucial part of homeschooling in Florida.
+Keeping a portfolio is a key part of homeschooling in Florida.
 Your portfolio should contain:

 • A log of educational activities.

-• Samples of work including writings, worksheets, and projects.
+• Samples of work like writings, worksheets, and projects.

-• A record of reading materials and other learning resources used throughout the year.
+• A record of reading materials and other learning resources used all year.

-This portfolio must be kept for at least two years and, if needed, submitted to the school district with at least 15 days’ notice.
+Keep this portfolio for at least two years.
+If needed, submit it to the school district with at least 15 days’ notice.
 Annual evaluations are also required.
 These can be done by:

 • A Florida-certified teacher evaluation.